Autoencoding with a Classifier System: Results

-XCSF early convergence with $h_M=2$ on the MNIST digits dataset (mean = 0.01819, SE = 0.00148, min = 0.01276, median = 0.01743) is again faster than the EA after 20000 trials (mean = 0.02846, SE = 0.00443, min = 0.01503, median = 0.02587), $p\le0.04937$.
-This difference in early learning performance can be observed qualitatively in Fig.~\ref{fig:digits_recon}, which shows the XCSF and EA reconstructions of a sample of images from the MNIST digits test set over the first 25000 trials.
+XCSF early convergence with $h_M=2$ on \textsc{mnist digits} is again faster than the EA after 20000 trials.
+This difference in early learning performance can be observed qualitatively in Fig.~\ref{fig:digits_recon}, which shows the XCSF and EA reconstructions of a sample of images from the \textsc{mnist digits} test set over the first 25000 trials.

-While the mean XCSF error after 100000 trials with $h_M=2$ on MNIST digits (mean = 0.00985, SE = 0.00043, min = 0.00805, median = 0.01009) is not significantly different than the EA (mean = 0.01077, SE = 0.00059, min = 0.00831, median = 0.01065), $p\le0.22648$, the XCSF mean, min and median are all smaller.
+While the mean XCSF error after 100000 trials with $h_M=2$ on \textsc{mnist digits} is not significantly different than the EA, the XCSF mean, min and median are all smaller.

-With $h_M=5$ on the MNIST fashion dataset, XCSF has a smaller AUC (1212.36) than the EA (1381.6) and early convergence is again faster with XCSF.
-After 20000 trials, XCSF has a significantly smaller error (mean = 0.01369, SE = 0.0004, min = 0.01193, median = 0.01338) than the EA (mean = 0.01494, SE = 0.00022, min = 0.0141, median = 0.01486), $p\le0.01911$.
+With $h_M=5$ on \textsc{mnist fashion}, XCSF has a smaller AUC (1212.36) than the EA (1381.6) and early convergence is again faster with XCSF.
+After 20000 trials, XCSF has a significantly smaller error than the EA.
 Furthermore, XCSF reaches $\epsilon_0$ after only 55000 trials, whereas the EA reaches the threshold after 64000 trials.
-Comparing performance after 55000 trials, shows that XCSF has a significantly smaller error (mean = 0.0099, SE = 0.00018, min = 0.0091, median = 0.0099) than the EA (mean = 0.0105, SE = 0.00017, min = 0.00992, median = 0.01035), $p\le0.02575$.
+Comparing performance after 55000 trials, shows that XCSF has a significantly smaller error.

-Fig.~\ref{fig:fashion_denoise_10} and Fig.~\ref{fig:fashion_denoise_20} shows the XCSF reconstruction after 100000 trials on the MNIST fashion dataset where 10\% and 20\% salt and pepper noise is added to the test images presented as input.
+Fig.~\ref{fig:fashion_denoise_10} and Fig.~\ref{fig:fashion_denoise_20} show the XCSF reconstruction after 100000 trials on \textsc{mnist fashion} where 10\% and 20\% salt and pepper noise has been added to the test images presented as input.
 As can be seen, an efficient representation has been learned, which can be used to effectively denoise the data.
 Fig.~\ref{fig:fashion_cutout} shows the XCSF reconstruction where random cutout has been applied to the test images, showing how the learned representation can be used to impute missing values.

-\subsection{Feature selection}
+\subsection{Feature Selection}